MAST30034-Applied-Data-Science/mast30034-project-1-aeross/README.md

 To run the pipeline, please visit the `scripts` directory and run the files in order:
 1. `download.py`: This downloads the raw data into the `data/raw` directory.
+One big thing to note is the link to download the taxi zone files are broken, so I acquired those files from the GitHub tute repo, downloaded and put them *manually* into the data/raw/taxi_zones folder.
+Please make sure you do the same thing and that the data exists in the folder already before continuing from this step.
 2. `preprocess.ipynb`: This notebook details all preprocessing steps and outputs it to the `data/curated` directory.
 3. `analysis.ipynb`: This notebook is used to conduct analysis on the curated data.
 4. `model.py` and `model_analysis.ipynb`: The script is used to run the model from CLI and the notebook is used for analysing and discussing the model.